Voz-Duh/MIS/README.md

 Note: Don't write `#include <mis_tables.h>`, don't look inside `mis_tables.h` and your mental gonna say you "thank".

+## Plans:
+- Fix possible Out Of Memory crashes.
+- Find some other issues.

 # Explanation of MIS Format
 In MIS format, as already mentioned, there are objects and lists, which are "complex values" that can represent an entire file.